bakeralexan/Food-Prices/README.md

 [Here is the cleaned data](https://github.com/bakeralexan/Pepperdine-2020-Econometrics/blob/main/BRFSS%20proportionsv2.dta)

 ## Methodology
-I first had to make all of my BRFSS variables categorical, binary variables.
+I first had to make all of my BRFSS variables categorical and binary.
 I then used the _svyset_ to set the appropriate weights and let STATA know that I was working with survey data.
 After that, I used _svy: proportion_ to make proportions of all of my variables from the BRFSS dataset to aggreggate them at the state level.
 I then exported my output to excel to use excel to combine the USDA and CDC datasets at the state level.
 I then ran _kdensity_, _histogram_, and _tabstat_ to generate descriptive data.
 Next, for my regressions, I used OLS and panel data random effects and fixed effects.
 Lastly I ran the _Hausman_ test.

 ## Results

-Failed to reject the Hausman test for both diabetes (**0.9102**) and obesity ( **0.0935**).
+I failed to reject the Hausman test for either diabetes (**0.9102**) or obesity ( **0.0935**), as such the random effeccs can be fine to use.

 ### Regressions & Visualizations